web-engineering/web-engineering-textbook/source/git_basics.md

 * Git

 SVN uses a central server.
-If you cannot reach this server for a longer time (e.g. because you are travelling)  then you cannot work with the system effectively.
+If you cannot reach this server for a longer time (e.g. because you are travelling and offline)  then you cannot use the system.

 Both Mercurial and Git are distributed systems, they do not need a central server.
+You can use the full system on your own machine while offline.

 ### Why use revision control?